AQUA-FAANG/AQUA-FAANG-salmonids/README.md

 # AQUA-FAANG-salmonids

-This repository contains the analysis scripts used for the manuscript titled "Regulatory evolution during rediploidization in salmonid fish."
+This repository contains the analysis scripts used for the manuscript titled "Salmonids reveal principles of regulatory evolution following autotetraploidization"

 The study presents large-scale regulatory omics datasets (RNA-seq, ATAC-seq, ChIP-seq) in Atlantic salmon and rainbow trout, spanning embryonic development (DevMap) and adult tissues (BodyMap), to investigate the evolution of gene expression and regulatory elements following the salmonid-specific Whole Genome Duplication (4R autotetraploidization).